Parse JSON with jq

 Samantha's Rabbit,2,false,-188.8

-Hassle-free conversion to YAML can be achieved with yq -o yaml -p csv '.' your_cool.csv:
+Convert it to YAML with yq -o yaml -p csv '.' your_cool.csv:

 yaml